 There are many things to do in Pinnacles National Park despite it not being the biggest or most popular NP in California (yet since it’s still new) and in this article, I’d like to share the top activities as well as how to get the most out of your first visit there.

-Here are the 5 things to do in Pinnacles National Park (even if it’s in one day):
+5 things to do in Pinnacles National Park:

 - Explore Bear Gulch Cave Trail.